 Bio and CV

-Meredith received her Ph.D. in Politics and Social Policy from Princeton University in July of 2014 and is now a Research Professor at the Goldman School of Public Policy at the University of California, Berkeley.
+Meredith received her Ph.D. in Politics and Social Policy from Princeton University in July of 2014 and is now an Assistant Research Professor at the Goldman School of Public Policy at the University of California, Berkeley.
 She is a Senior Researcher at GSPP's Possibility Lab where she spends her days conducting applied, data-driven research on key priorities in government and designing and evaluating initiatives that aim to solve urgent public-sector challenges.

 Her research focuses on political behavior, experimental methods and social and economic inequality and centers on areas of health policy and criminal justice.
 Her work has been funded by the National Science Foundation, Russell Sage Foundation, Spencer Foundation, and Robert Wood Johnson Foundation.
 Her research has been published in the American Political Science Review, Journal of Politics, Public Opinion Quarterly, Punishment & Society, Journal of Experimental Criminology, and Political Psychology and cited in The New York Times, Washington Post, and New Republic.

 Meredith's CV is here.